 TGax Editor: Change the paragraph below and the table of this subclause as follows (#CID 25126, 25068):

-The allowed UL MU operations and frame types that can be transmitted as a response to a Trigger frame or a frame carrying a TRS Control subfield are determined by the UL MU Disable subfield, UL MU Data Disable subfield and the recipient's setting of the OM Control UL MU Data Disable RX Support subfield in the HE Capabilities element, as indicated in Table 9-24b (UL MU Disable and UL MU Data Disable subfields encoding).
+The allowed UL MU operations and frame types that can be transmitted as a response to a triggering frame are determined by the UL MU Disable subfield, UL MU Data Disable subfield and the recipient's setting of the OM Control UL MU Data Disable RX Support subfield in the HE Capabilities element, as indicated in Table 9-24b (UL MU Disable and UL MU Data Disable subfields encoding). (#25126, 25068)

 If the OM Control field is transmitted by an HE AP, then the UL MU Disable and UL MU Data Disable subfields are reserved.